 - Author Information

-- Metadata: a strong advantage of CourseSource is the ability to search for and filter articles by a plethora of criteria.
+- Metadata: a unique advantage of CourseSource is the ability to search for and filter articles by a plethora of criteria.
 The majority of criteria are assigned to each article at this point in the submission process.

 - Detailed Information

 - Validate: This step will go over and ask for approval for all the files and information gathered for the submission.

 - Submit: This is the final step of the submission process where the manuscript is first reviewed for any missing information and then officially submitted to CourseSource.